Fair Resource Allocation in Weakly Coupled Markov Decision Processes: EXPERIMENTAL RESULTS

-The goal is to find a fair policy that maximizes the GGF score over expected total discounted mean rewards with count aggregation MDP.
-In cases like electricity or telecommunication networks, where equipment is regionally distributed, a fair policy guarantees an equitable operation and replacement, thereby preventing frequent failures in specific areas that lead to unsatisfactory and unfair results for certain customers.
+The goal is to find a fair policy that maximizes the GGF score over the expected total discounted mean rewards with count aggregation MDP. {In cases like electricity or telecommunication networks \citep{nadarajah2024self}, where equipment is regionally distributed, a fair policy guarantees equitable operations and replacements, thereby preventing frequent failures in specific areas that lead to unsatisfactory and unfair results for certain customers}.

 \textbf{Experimental Setup \quad} We designed a series of experiments to test the GGF-optimality, flexibility, scalability, and efficiency of our CP-DRL algorithm.
-We compare against optimal solutions (OPT) from the GGF-LP model (\ref{ggf-mdp-d}) for small instances solved with Gurobi 10.0.3, the Whittle index policy (WIP) for RMABs, and a random (RDM) agent that selects actions randomly at each time step and averages the results over 10 independent runs.
+We compare against {seven benchmarks, including} optimal solutions (OPT) from the GGF-LP model (\ref{ggf-mdp-d}) for small instances solved with Gurobi 10.0.3, the Whittle index policy (WIP) for RMABs, and a random (RDM) agent that selects actions randomly at each time step and averages the results over 10 independent runs. {Additionally, we implemented a simple DRL baseline, Vanilla-DRL (V-DRL), with a utilitarian objective.
+The stochastic policy network employs a fully connected neural network that maps the vector $\s$ to a $N$-dimensional probability vector.
+We also implemented two heuristics to complement the random agent approach.
+The oldest-first (OFT) approach selects the machine in the worst state, while the myopic (MYP) selects the machine that maximizes immediate reward.
+We finally implemented an equal-resources (EQR) approach based on \cite{li2022efficient}, which imposes that each machine be replaced once every $N$ steps to ensure an equal distribution of resources.}

 GGF weights decay exponentially with a factor of 2, defined as $\vw_n = 1/2^n$, and normalized to sum to 1.
 We use a uniform distribution $\vmu$ over $\Sn$ and set the discount factor $\gamma = 0.95$.
 We use Monte Carlo simulations to evaluate policies over $M$ trajectories truncated at time length $T$.
 We choose $M$ = 1,000 and $T$ = 300 across all experiments.
 Hyperparameters for the CP-DRL algorithm are in Appendix \ref{appendix:hyperparameter}.